Redstone weighs CBS-Viacom merger with or without Moonves

 What is clear is that Moonves is seen as a major asset to the combined company.
 Many analysts expect CBS' stock to take a hit if he is not part of any new leadership team.

-If the current standoff continues, Redstone may have to decide if losing Moonves is worth going to the mat for Bakish, the up-and-comer.
+If the current standoff continues, Redstone may have to decide whether losing Moonves is worth going to the mat for Bakish, the up-and-comer.

 "They are both stars," Redstone said of CBS and Viacom at the Recode conference last year.
 "And I love them both."

-(Reporting by Jessica Toonkel in New York; Editing by Greg Roumeliotis and Marla Dickerson)
+(Reporting by Jessica Toonkel in New York; editing by Greg Roumeliotis, Marla Dickerson and Jonathan Oatis)

 By Jessica Toonkel